ceumicrodata/onboarding/_episodes/02-terminal.md

 ## Working with Commands
+- `type` will indicate how a command name is interpreted.

+- `which` will display which executable program will be executed.

+- `apropros` will display a list of appropriate commands.

+- `info` will display a command's info entry.

+- `whatis` will display one-line manual page descriptions.

+- `alias` will create an alias for a command

+- `whoami` will remind you of your username.
+(Hope it will not forget your identity like Jackie Chan in the "Who am I?" movie)

 ## Redirection
 - `cat`  will print the content of files on your terminal screen.
 It's positional argument is a file list separated by spaces.
 E.g. `cat my-code.py` prints the code in `my-code.py` to your screen.
 If you specify multiple files, they will be printed after each other.

+- `sort` will sort lines of text.

+- `uniq` will report or omit repeated lines.

+- `grep` will print lines matching a pattern.

+- `wc` will print newline, word, and byte counts for each file.

 - `head` and `tail` shows you the first and last few lines of a text file, respectively.
 It has one positional argument, the text file.
 E.g. `tail my-data.csv`.

 - `echo` will print the value of it's argument on your terminal screen.
 E.g. `echo hello world!` will pring `hello world!` in your terminal window.

 # Useful resources for learning Terminal:
 - Intro to the Command Line for Economics: https://datacarpentry.org/shell-economics/